 Merck chose to settle its case against Glenmark.
 "The Supreme Court holds that resolving patent infringement litigation by having the plaintiff make a large and unjustified payment to the allegedly infringing defendant violates federal antitrust law (assuming the other elements are satisfied)," the lawsuit states.
 "Nevertheless, Merck paid Glenmark to stay out of the market for almost five years.
 Merck’s payment took the form of an agreement not to launch its own generic version of Zetia (called an “authorized generic”).
 Merck’s no-authorized-generic promise was worth an additional $800 million in sales to Glenmark."

 Glenmark, as the first generic company to seek FDA approval, had earned the right to a 180-day period with no other generic companies’ products in the market.
-But it could not keep Merck’s generic out.
+But, absent an anticompetitive agreement with Merck, it could not keep Merck’s generic out.
 "Brand companies launch authorized generics, particularly during a first filer’s so-called 180-day exclusivity period, in an effort to staunch the massive loss of revenue attending generic entry.
 The brand’s authorized generic takes up to 50% of generic sales away from the first filer.
 So even though they are selling at a lower price point than the brand, authorized generics let the brand hold on to sales that it otherwise would lose," the suit explains.

-Had Merck not made a massive payment to Glenmark, the complaint alleges, both companies would have expectedly launched a generic version of Zetia as early as December 2011 (and, in any event, well before Glenmark actually launched in late 2016).
+Had Merck not made a massive payment to Glenmark in the form of its promise not to launch an authorized generic version of Zetia, the complaint alleges, both companies would have expectedly launched a generic version of Zetia as early as December 2011 (and, in any event, well before Glenmark actually launched in late 2016).
 Several additional generic versions would have launched six months later.
 This healthy competition would have driven down prices, and direct purchasers would have spent far less on these drugs.